edge-cloud/www.edge-cloud.net/_posts/2014-02-14-deploy-wordpress-aws-opsworks.md

 tags:
   - AWS
 ---
-<a href="https://aws.amazon.com/opsworks/" target="_blank">AWS OpsWorks</a> is an application management service that makes it easy for DevOps users to model and manage the entire application from load balancers to databases.
+[AWS OpsWorks](https://aws.amazon.com/opsworks/) is an application management service that makes it easy for DevOps users to model and manage the entire application from load balancers to databases.
 It offers a very powerful solution for users to deploy their application easily in AWS without giving up control.

-In this post I want to show you how easy it is to use AWS OpsWorks for deploying WordPress - a typical <a href="https://en.wikipedia.org/wiki/LAMP_(software_bundle)" target="_blank">LAMP</a> application.
+In this post I want to show you how easy it is to use AWS OpsWorks for deploying WordPress - a typical [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) application.
 This includes deploying a fresh blank WordPress install as well as re-creating a WordPress site from a backup for Dev/Test or Disaster Recovery purposes.
 In all cases it should take you only a few minutes to have a running WordPress site.

 While I use a Webhoster for running Edge Cloud, I do use the described approach to test changes to WordPress before deploying them into production.
 And I thereby also know that I could restore Edge Cloud as part of a Disaster Recovery (DR) plan via this approach.